 05/26/94 – (US)

 Hi-Roller Battle is strongly reminiscent of Cobra Command on the Sega CD.
-Both use extensive FMV footage and both have you (sort of) controlling of an elite attack helicopter.
+Both use extensive FMV footage and both have you (sort of) controlling an elite attack helicopter.
 Instead of fighting a vaguely defined terrorist organization like in Cobra Command, however, you’re tasked with thwarting the military aims of a small island-based country in Asia named “J-Land” (I wonder where that’s supposed to be?).

 Don’t let the blocky graphics fool you, that’s all just an FMV backdrop.